Transient bindings

 Defining transient bindings

-We can use asTransient()
+We can use the asTransient()

 method from the ModuleBuilder DSL